The Winter of Our Monetized Content

 "The Winter of Our Monetized Content" is the thirty-first season premiere of the American animated television series The Simpsons, and the 663rd episode overall.
 It aired in the United States on Fox on September 29, 2019.
 The director of the episode was Bob Anderson, and the writer was Ryan Koh.
+It was the first show to air on the now-revived Fox Animation Domination block, since American Dad!'s season 11 finale "Blagsnarst, a Love Story", on September 21, 2014.

+In this episode, Homer and Bart try to monetize their fights after a video of them fighting goes viral.
+They bond making the videos, which makes them less popular, so they attempt a comeback fight to the death.
+Meanwhile, Lisa fights against privatized detention at school.
+John Mulaney guest starred as Warburton Parker.
+The episode was watched by 2.33 million viewers and received mixed reviews.

 The episode was dedicated to Rick and Morty and former Simpsons producer J. Michael Mendel who died of natural causes on September 22, 2019, one week before the season premiere.

 Plot

 At the Springfield Nuclear Power Plant, Homer, Lenny and Carl are watching Anger Watkins's sports commentary show when he asks who's better, LeBron James, Kobe Bryant, or Michael Jordan.
-When Homer calls the show and says John Stockton, Watkins insults Homer.
-Angry, Homer takes Marge's advice and starts his own internet sports show.
+When Homer calls the show and has a panic attack which leads to him blurting out the name of John Stockton, Watkins insults Homer and hangs up with a flushing sound.
+Homer is humiliated and angry, but takes Marge's advice and starts his own internet sports show.

 Bart interrupts the taping of Homer's show, causing the two of them to begin brawling.
 Their video goes viral on the internet and a hipster named Warburton Parker tells them he's going to teach them how to make better videos and become rich: monetizing.
 Their next video fight, sponsored by Buzz Cola, gets over 25 million views.

 Making videos brings Homer and Bart closer.
 When they are filmed hugging each other, however, their popularity disappears.
 Parker attempts to organize a comeback where Bart and Homer would fight to the death, but they refuse at the last minute, ending their internet fame.

 At Springfield Elementary, Lisa inadvertently starts a food fight and is given a week of detention.
 Due to budget cuts, Lindsey Naegle has privatized detention, encouraging punishment for minor infractions and putting the kids to work making novelty license plates.
 Lisa organizes a strike, shutting the operation down.
 Naegle then hires impoverished workers to replace them: the teachers.

+Production

+John Mulaney guest starred as Warburton Parker, a video monetizer.
+The episode was dedicated in memory of former Simpsons producer J. Michael Mendel, who worked on the show for the first ten seasons.

 Reception

+Viewing figures

+The episode earned a 0.9 rating with a 4 share and 2.33 million viewers, which was the most watched show on Fox that night.